 My general research interests include community and population ecology, behavioral ecology, parasite ecology, predator-prey dynamics, and invertebrate ecology.

-While I have a lot of research areas I am interested in pursuing, the overlapping concept I enjoy in all of them is investigating how biotic or abiotic factors influence species, populations, and communities of marine invertebrates.
+While there are many research topics I enjoy, the overlapping concept in all of them is investigating how biotic or abiotic factors influence species, populations, and communities of marine life.

 Let’s get in touch!